writethedocs/www/docs/2014/blog/write-the-docs-2014.rst

 * `Europe Mailing List`_

 Ticket announcements and other important information will be sent to these lists.

-You can also track the events on Lanyrd:
+You can also find us on online at other places:

+* `Write the Docs Twitter`_
 * `Write the Docs NA Lanyrd`_
 * `Write the Docs EU Lanyrd`_